josephlee702/dragon_daycare/README.md

 # 4. Is your dragon looking at the neighbors goat, or other animal of unknown origin, while salivating? - Input: Yes/No
 # 5. Where is your dragon currently located? - Input: Freeform Text (edited)

+# we want a Dragon class, with a severity method